 Qualified applicants will be interviewed by the Medical Laboratory Science Admissions Committee.

-Two letters of recommendation are required, one preferably from a college science professor.
+Two recommendation forms are required, one preferably from a college science professor.

 English Language Proficiency Requirements for those applying to the CLS or HTL programs.

 All applicants seeking admission into either the CLS or HTL programs must demonstrate the ability to read, write, speak and understand the English language.
 Applicants for whom English is not their native language (often international applicants and/or foreign graduates) may demonstrate proficiency by providing documentation of: